7 Of The World’s Most Incredible Diving Experiences

 If you can afford it, there’s even a tour hosted by professional wildlife photographers from BBC and National Geographic, who’ll teach you how to photograph the orcas. #Lifegoals

 #5 The Canary Islands

 Ever wanted to feel like you’re on the moon?
 The closest you’ll get it diving through a moonscape in Montaña Amarilla, Tenerife, in the Canary Islands.

 The moon effect comes from the underwater lunar volcanic reef landscape and large rocky volcanic spires with arches and caves.
 It’s the stuff of David Bowie’s dreams.
 Hidden in the crater-like seascape are glass-eye fish, garden eels, flounder and angelfish.

 While you’re at it, make sure to take time to do some real stargazing while you’re there.
 The island is renowned for its stunning, clear skies – it truly is out of this world.

 If swimming with whales isn’t exciting enough for you, how does zipping around icebergs sound?

-During the colder months in Greenland, divers can see what really lies beneath the deep blue by wandering around submerged glaciers.
+During the colder months in Greenland, divers can see what really lies beneath by wandering around submerged glaciers.
 It’s spectacular enough above the surface – seeing it from underwater is really something else.

 Located in the Caribbean and surrounded by a tropical paradise, it’s hardly the worst place to book a diving trip, that’s for sure.